alexisflesch/mathquest/app/backend/plan.md

 - [ ] If a race condition is confirmed, refactor to ensure timer is always set before answer submission is processed (e.g., by awaiting timer set or blocking answer handler until timer is confirmed)
 - [ ] Update checklist and findings after new logs are added and analyzed for Marc

+---

+## [2025-06-25] Fix: Canonicalize Projection Room Identifier for Leaderboard Events
+- [x] Updated backend to emit all projection leaderboard events to `projection_${gameId}` instead of `projection_${accessCode}`
+- [x] Updated revealLeaderboardHandler to look up gameId from accessCode and emit to the canonical room
+- [x] Confirmed joinService and all join-bonus emissions already use `projection_${gameId}`
+- [x] Updated logs and documentation for clarity
+- [ ] Retest: Confirm frontend receives real-time leaderboard updates after trophy click
+- [ ] Update documentation and checklist after validation

+### Rationale
+- The canonical identifier for projection rooms is `gameId`, not `accessCode`, to ensure consistency across all socket events and frontend/backend logic.
+This prevents room mismatches and ensures all projection events are received as expected.

 # Phase: GameParticipant Table Invariant & Deferred Mode Modernization

 ## Goal